SubhadityaMukherjee/AI-knowledge-base/docs/SLAK.md

 ### Use Sparse Groups, Expand More Width
 - significantly boosts the model capacity.
 - Instead of using the standard group convolution, ConvNeXt simply employs depthwise convolutions with an increased width to achieve the goal of "use more groups, expand width".
-In this paper, we attempt to extend this principle from a sparsity-inspired perspective – "use sparse groups, expand more width".
+In this paper, we attempt to extend this principle from a [[sparsity]]-inspired perspective – "use sparse groups, expand more width".
-- replace the dense convolutions with sparse convolutions, where the sparse kernels are randomly constructed based on the layer-wise sparsity ratio of SNIP (Lee et al., 2019)
+- replace the dense convolutions with sparse convolutions, where the sparse kernels are randomly constructed based on the layer-wise [[sparsity]] ratio of SNIP (Lee et al., 2019)
-- After construction, we train the sparse model with dynamic sparsity (Mocanu et al., 2018; Liu et al., 2021b), where the sparse weights are dynamically adapted during training by pruning the weights with the lowest magnitude and growing the same number of weights randomly.
+- After construction, we train the sparse model with dynamic [[sparsity]] (Mocanu et al., 2018; Liu et al., 2021b), where the sparse weights are dynamically adapted during training by pruning the weights with the lowest magnitude and growing the same number of weights randomly.
 - Doing so enables dynamic adaptation of sparse weights, leading to better local features.
 - As kernels are sparse throughout training, the corresponding parameter count and training/inference FLOPs are only proportional to the dense models.
-- dynamic sparsity notably reduces more than 2.0 GFLOPs, despite causing temporary performance degradation.
+- dynamic [[sparsity]] notably reduces more than 2.0 GFLOPs, despite causing temporary performance degradation.
-- Dynamic sparsity allows us to computation-friendly scale the model size up
+- Dynamic [[sparsity]] allows us to computation-friendly scale the model size up
-- For example, using the same sparsity (40%), we can expand the model width by 1.3x while keeping the parameter count and FLOPs roughly the same as the dense model
+- For example, using the same [[sparsity]] (40%), we can expand the model width by 1.3x while keeping the parameter count and FLOPs roughly the same as the dense model

 ### Large Kernels Generalize Better Than Small Kernels with Our Recipe
 - performance consistently increases with kernel size, up to 51x51